 A study on virtual museums states that the experience of exploring a virtual museum can provide an indirect experience for users.
-Its application can save time and money for visiting physical museums (Syahrial & Suparman, 2017).
-The use of virtual museums can not only facilitate the learning process about historical aspects but can also help visitors become aware of culture, history, and preservation (Mortara et al., 2014).
+Its application can save time and money for visiting physical museums [3].
+The use of virtual museums can not only facilitate the learning process about historical aspects but can also help visitors become aware of culture, history, and preservation [4].
 This is very logical because virtual technology will reach more of the younger generation who are more aware of digital life.

-This paper is based on empirical study that attempts to discover place descriptors disclosed in a spatial perception survey conducted during an virtual visit to three Indonesian museums.
+This paper is based on empirical study that attempts to discover place descriptors disclosed in a spatial perception survey conducted during a virtual visit to three Indonesian museums.
 Small, medium, and big scales are represented by the three museums.
 The goal of the virtual museums research is to investigate the phenomenology of virtual spaces, which is first established through the visual senses by seeing the resources available (photos and videos).
-It also uses a theoretical multi-sensory system to examine people's perceptions of how they like (or don't appreciate) virtual architecture and environments.
+It also uses a theoretical multisensory system to examine people's perceptions of how they like (or don't appreciate) virtual architecture and environments.